What the One Big Beautiful Bill Means for Small Business Owners

 Dealing with the IRS or State taxing authorities is stressful, time-consuming, and full of traps that can quickly turn a manageable issue into a costly one.
 Many taxpayers attempt to handle audits, tax balances, or notices on their own, only to find themselves facing larger assessments, denied claims, or escalating...

-Reduce the Risk of Audit: 10 Steps to Keep Your Books Clean and Your Receipts Ready
+How to Reduce the Risk of a Tax Audit: 10 Steps to Keep Your Books Clean and Your Receipts Ready

 Tax season doesn’t start in April—it starts with how you manage your books every single day.
 The businesses that sail through tax season (and sleep better at night) are the ones that keep their financial records accurate, consistent, and digital.
 If you’ve ever scrambled to find receipts, match expenses, or...